mirzaakhena/go-seed-project/README.md

 This project has 5 section

 ### Model
 Model is media to store your data.
-It

 ### Repo
 Repo is a bridge to convert from database table to object in your program flow vice versa.